 “Doesn’t that seem a little too personal a question?”
 Marion snaps.

-“Forgive me, Miss Huttly,” Christophe apologizes carefully.
+“Forgive me, Miss Huttly,” Christopher apologizes carefully.
 “Every detail can play a role.”

 “We rarely saw each other.
 I’m telling my parents what I didn’t get to say while they were alive.”